nicolas-graves/rofi-switch-browser-tabs/README.md

 Rofi switch browser tabs
 ===================

-These scripts allow to use [rofi] to switch between tabs for browsers implementing the Chrome Debugging Protocol.
+This script allow to use [rofi] to switch between tabs for browsers implementing the Chrome Debugging Protocol.
+It's a fork and lighter rewrite of the [original repo], and credits should go to its author.

 #### Dependencies
 - wget